FarmData2/FD2-School-Materials/12-OSS2/12-OSS2-Hands-On.md

 2. Open the "Pull request" tab.
 3. Open one of the pull requests.
 4. Review the changes in the "Files changed" tab.
-5. Click the "Squash and merge" button.
+5. Click the "Merge" button.
 6. Return to the "Pull request" tab.
 7. Open the other pull request.
 8. Scroll down and notice that there is a message indicating "This branch has conflicts that must be resolved."